esm-dev/cjs-module-lexer/wasm/README.md

 A lexer for detecting the `module.exports` of a CJS module, written in Rust.

-## Installation
+## Usage

-You can install cjs-module-lexer via npm CLI:
+cjs-module-lexer currently only supports Node.js environment.
+You can install it via npm CLI:

 ```bash
 npm i @esm.sh/cjs-module-lexer
 ```

-## Usage

 cjs-module-lexer provides a `parse` function that detects the `module.exports` of a commonjs module.
 The function returns an object with two properties: `exports` and `reexports`.
 The `exports` property is an array of the exported names, and the `reexports` property is an array of the reexported modules.